SimonDanisch/OpenGL.jl/README.md

 1. Load the image using imread from Julia's image.jl file.
 2. Pass the image array into glimg (automatically exported when require("OpenGL") is evaluated).
-OpenGL expects upside-down, 1D image arrays in a BGR format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
+OpenGL expects upside-down, 1D image arrays in an RGB format and glimg performs the necessary conversion on the 3D image arrays produced by imread.
 3. Initialize an empty array of Uint32's to contain texture identifiers.
 For example, an Array(Uint32,3) should be created if you want to make three different textures.
 4. Continue with the typical OpenGL image/texture process.
-See Examples 6, 7, 8, 9, and 10 in the GLUT and SDL packages for the relevant code.
+5. See Examples 6 or greater in the GLUT and SDL packages for the relevant code.

 #Credit